Lapin0t/grothendieck-cern/README.md

 number of colleagues to ask if we could get together to talk a little about mathematical life within the mathematics department at the University and also to talk a little about this suicide.
-There was an extremely revealing session that afternoon in Nantes where everyone present---with one exception I'd say---clearly felt that this suicide was very very closely linked to the kind of things we'd been discussing the evening before at the MJC.
+There was an extremely revealing session that afternoon in Nantes where everyone present—with one exception I'd say—clearly felt that this suicide was very very closely linked to the kind of things we'd been discussing the evening before at the MJC.

 In fact, I'll perhaps give one or two details.
-It so happened that Molinaro had two students working on post-graduate theses---I don't think they were state theses.
+It so happened that Molinaro had two students working on post-graduate theses—I don't think they were state theses.
 These theses were not considered to be of sufficient scientific value.
 They were judged very harshly by Dieudonné, who is a good colleague of mine and with whom I wrote a major treatise on algebraic geometry.
 So I know him very